mlafleur/mlafleur.github.io/_posts/2004-04-15-carl-and-rory-take-2.md

 ---
-Title: Carl and Rory Take 2?
+title: Carl and Rory Take 2?
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <div class="Section1"> Hmm, so <a href="http://weblogs.asp.net/CFranklin/archive/2004/04/14/113178.aspx" target="_blank">Carl and Rory</a> are thinking about a more broad reaching radio show.
 I like the idea, but this line caught me off guard:
  <i>I don't want it to be Oprah, though.
 So, we're not going to talk about the things most talk shows are focused on.</i>